the-markup/data-gig-worker-deaths/README.md

 ## Data

-`data/gig-worker-deaths.csv` catalogs instances of gig workers being killed on the job.
+`data/gig-worker-deaths.csv` catalogs instances of gig workers being murdered on the job.
 This data was collected by the organization [Gig Workers Rising](https://gigworkersrising.org/), which used "publicly available information, including news reports, police documents, legal filings and family accounts obtained through searches of GoFundMe fundraisers, Google, Reddit, LexisNexis, and [The Markup’s database of carjackings of ride-hail drivers around the country](https://github.com/the-markup/investigation-gig-carjacking)."
 It was then verified by The Markup.

 Data in the file is arranged as follows: